adscorp100/mdhomecarebuild/src/content/blog/hospice-vs-hospice-care-australia-complete-guide.md

 - **Location**: Home, hospice facilities, or hospitals
 - **⚠️ Updates**: Increased government funding for community-based hospice services

 When facing a life-limiting illness, understanding your care options becomes crucial for making informed decisions about treatment and quality of life.
 Hospice care represents a compassionate approach to end-of-life care that focuses on comfort, dignity, and emotional support rather than curative treatments.
+For a detailed comparison with palliative care, see our guide on [palliative vs. hospice care in Australia](/blog/palliative-vs-hospice-care-australia).

 This comprehensive guide explains what hospice care means, how it works in Australia, the services available, and how it differs from other types of care, helping you and your family navigate this important healthcare decision.